loopbackio/loopback-next/extensions/authentication-passport/README.md

   // You will need to decorate the APIs later with the same name convertToAuthStrategy(basic: BasicStrategy): AuthenticationStrategy {
     return new StrategyAdapter(basic, AUTH_STRATEGY_NAME);
+    // Or if you have a converter function:
+    // return new StrategyAdapter(basic, AUTH_STRATEGY_NAME, converter);
   }
 }
 ```